There are few pairings more rugged, cool and classically masculine than a well cut pair of jeans and a well made pair of boots.

 Single monk strap boots are essentially the sleeker cousin of double monks.
 While double monks are scene stealers that immediately draw the eye down to your boots, single monks are (slightly) less flashy, but no less dapper.

-If you’ve read this far (thanks for hanging in there by the way), you should have a strong understanding of which men’s casual boots to wear with jeans.
+Since you’ve read this far (thanks for hanging in there by the way), by now you should have a strong understanding of which men’s casual boots to wear with jeans.

 Enter your email address below and I’ll send you a checklist that will help you do just that, outlining the Nine Details You Need to Nail to step up your style and put your best face forward.